schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 *Note:* When calling `SetLength` we may get the same memory address for our raw data, usually when shrinking the array.
 You may need to grow or shrink the array by many elements to force a new address.
 {: .notice}

+So what exactly is a dynamic array?
+It is a pointer variable type that holds the address to the first element of data.

+{% highlight pascal %}
+Assert(Pointer(LDynamicArray) = @LDynamicArray[0]);
+{% endhighlight %}

-Assigning a dynamic array has some interesting consequences that can cause some unexpected bugs.
-Each dynamic array has its own address, but once we assign a dynamic array the raw data is shared between the two.
-As soon as we call `SetLength()` on these arrays they may diverge and become independent again.
+Let us think of pointers in simple terms again, they are essentially just numeric values.
+If we assign an integer variable to another their values match, even though the variables that hold these values have their own independent addresses.
+Similarly, each dynamic array variable has its own address, but once we assign a dynamic array the value held in this variable is shared between the two.

+However, as soon as we call `SetLength()` on a dynamic array a new value may be written, so the arrays may independent again.

+Since assigning dynamic arrays sets the two variables to refer to the same data, we may encounter some unexpected concequences.

 {% highlight pascal %}
 var